New Year’s in New York: Watching the Ball Drop in Times Square

 See all those people in the background around the ice skating rink?
 Good luck walking through there.

 However, the other parts of Manhattan weren’t bad at all.
 We were able to walk around Little Italy and Central Park without any issues.
+You could also consider taking a tour of the United Nations Headquarters or check out some of the best coffee shops in New York!

 It’s Free to Watch – You Don’t Need Tickets